abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Solution:**

 Ensure that the `SameSite` attribute is set to either `lax` or ideally `strict` for all cookies.
-We discussed to set **SameSite** attribute to `strict` in the following issue https://github.com/abpframework/abp/issues/14215 and decided to leave this change to the final developer.
+We discussed to set the **SameSite** attribute to `strict` in the following issue https://github.com/abpframework/abp/issues/14215 and decided to leave this change to the final developer.

 ### Information Disclosure - Debug Error Messages [Risk: Low] — False Positive